 Calculating Compensation For Loss of Amenity

-There is no one formula that personal injury lawyers use to calculate compensation for loss of amenity.
+The Law Offices of Steers & Associates explains that there is no one formula that personal injury lawyers use to calculate compensation for loss of amenity.
 Instead, they will take several factors into account, such as the victim’s age, the severity of the injury, and the prognosis for recovery.
 They will also consider any financial losses incurred due to the injury, such as loss of earnings or medical expenses.

 Once all of these factors have been considered, the lawyer will make a judgment on what they believe is a fair and reasonable amount of compensation.
 This figure will then be used as a starting point for negotiation with the other side.